MiladTootoonchi/Live-Trading-Platform/README.md

 <h2 align = "center"> Results </h2>

-This chapter presents the results from the backtesting of the rule-based strategies, as well as the evaluation of the machine-learning LSTM model.
+This chapter presents the results from the one week live-testing, the backtesting of the rule-based strategies, as well as the evaluation of the machine-learning LSTM model.
 The goal is to provide an overview of how the strategies performed historically and to assess whether the ML model was able to detect short-term price movements.
 These results also form the basis for later discussion and improvement.

 <h3 align = "center"> Backtesting Results </h3>